cloudflare/wrangler-legacy/README.md

 ### 🔓 `login`

   Authenticate Wrangler with your Cloudflare login.
-This will configure Wrangler to have access to your Workers and is the alternative to `wrangler config`.
+This will prompt you with a Cloudflare account login page and is the alternative to `wrangler config`.

 ### 🔧 `config`

-  Configure your global Cloudflare user.
+  Authenticate Wrangler with a Cloudflare API Token.
 This is an interactive command that will prompt you for your API token:

   ```bash
   wrangler config